laurawkr/retro-game-fixes-web/src/pages/guides/harry-potter-sorcerers-stone.md

 ---
 layout: ../../layouts/BaseLayout.astro
-title: How to Run Harry Potter and the Sorcerer’s Stone (PC CD-ROM, US) on Modern Windows
+title: Harry Potter and the Sorcerer’s Stone (PC CD-ROM, US)
-description: Step-by-step guide for running Harry Potter and the Sorcerer’s Stone (PC CD-ROM, US) on Windows XP, 7, 10, and 11 using dgVoodoo2 and compatibility fixes.
+description: Step-by-step guide for running Harry Potter and the Sorcerer’s Stone (PC CD-ROM, US) on Windows XP, 7, 10, and 11
 ---

 # How to Run *Harry Potter and the Sorcerer’s Stone* (PC CD-ROM, US) on Modern Windows

-This guide helps you get *Harry Potter and the Sorcerer’s Stone* (original PC CD-ROM, US version) running on **Windows XP, Windows 7, Windows 10, and Windows 11**.
+Follow this guide to get *Harry Potter and the Sorcerer’s Stone* (original PC CD-ROM, US version) running on **Windows XP, Windows 7, Windows 10, and Windows 11**

-> ❗ This guide assumes you **own the original disc**.
-For damaged discs, you can use official archival tools like Internet Archive to read your media.
-We don’t link to pirated downloads.

 ---

 ## Supported Systems

-- Windows XP – needs testing and optional fixes.
+- Windows 95 - intalls and runs without issues.
-- Windows 7 – installs and runs, but crashes without dgVoodoo2.
+- Windows 7 - installs and runs fine in most cases, running in compatability mode solves rare issues
-- Windows 10 – crashes or fails to launch without fixes.
+- Windows 10 - installs but will crash without dgVoodoo2.
-- Windows 11 – crashes or fails to launch without fixes.
+- Windows 11 - installs but will crash without dgVoodoo2.
 If you’re on **Windows 10 or 11**, don’t even bother trying to run the game without dgVoodoo2—it will be unstable and usually crash quickly.

 ---